What Is the INFJ Personality Traits, Strengths, and Challenges?

 5. Strong Sense of Purpose

-INFJs often feel driven by a mission or calling.
+INFJs always feel driven by a mission or calling.
 They want their lives to matter and to contribute something meaningful.
 Whether through helping individuals, advocating for change, or creating something lasting, INFJs seek significance in their actions.

 This purpose-driven mindset often guides their career choices, relationships, and personal decisions.